20 Tips For First Time Disney Cruising

 Capture the moments – There will be a lot of beautiful scenery on your cruise.
 Make sure to capture the sunrise, sunset and beautiful views.
 Take lots of pictures and videos so you can document the memories.

-Disclosure: I was invited to attend the Disney Social Media Moms Land & Sea Celebration in 2017, which included a three-night cruise aboard the Disney Wonder.
+Disclosure: I was invited to attend the Disney Social Media Moms Land & Sea Celebration, which included a three-night cruise aboard the Disney Wonder.
 Disney provided me with discounted conference admission, tickets, and lodging.
 Disney and its conference sponsors also provided me with additional gifts during the event.
 As always, all opinions are 100% my own.